To schedule a screening, call 804-627-5660.

 We have women’s imaging services at all our hospitals and imaging centers.
-We have eight locations with convenient hours, including early morning and late night periods that fit your busy schedule.
+We have nine locations with convenient hours, including early morning and late night periods that fit your busy schedule.

 Our imaging services also offer Calcium Scoring CT scans or heart scans.
 This non-invasive test helps determine your risk of developing heart disease that might lead to a heart attack.
 Using pictures of your heart taken with a computed tomography (CT) scanner, this test evaluates plaque buildup in your coronary arteries.
 Understanding your risk for heart disease is the first step to preventing it.

 Some of our imaging services specifically for women include:

 - Mammography – both screening and diagnostic

 - Bone Densitometry